ArctosDB/documentation-wiki/_how_to/How-to-Encumber-Locality.markdown

 author: Teresa J. Mayfield-Meyer
 date: 2019-11-22
 ---
-# How to Encumber Locality Information
+# How to Encumber Locality Data

 [Encumbrances](/documentation/encumbrance) restrict certain aspects of specimen/lot records from the public view, usually to protect personal identity, proprietary data, or the provenance of a vulnerable population/habitat.
 Many encumbrances are temporary and may be reversed when specified conditions change (publication of research, expiration or retraction of encumbering legislation, eradication of critical habitat where specimen/lots were collected, etc.).
 This document describes the various ways that locality information may be encumbered in Arctos.